80Quattro/HackerRank/README.md

 Those are solutions to the problems given in HackerRank platform to train programming skills and prepare for an interview.

-Full problems descriptions and tests can be found at [HackerRank website](https://www.hackerrank.com)
+Full problems descriptions and tests are available on [HackerRank website](https://www.hackerrank.com)